paulbradshaw/Rintro/10prettythings.md

 ![](http://www.statmethods.net/graphs/images/boxplot1.jpg)

-You create these with the `boxplot` function.
+You create these with the `boxplot` function, like so:

+`boxplot(mydata)`

+This will create a box and whiskers chart for each column in the dataset.
+But you can also generate for one column like so:

+`boxplot(Movies$budget)`

+Or for specified columns like so:

+`boxplot(Movies$budget, Movies$gross)`

 ## 6. Create a polar histogram